Exomanz/UITweaks/README.md

 - Energy bar colors corresponding to your current energy, and an optional rainbow animation on full.
 - Combo FC line colors, including optional gradient lines.
 - Colors for the progress bar, background, and slider knob.
 There also exists an option to smoothly transition between two colors as the song progresses.
-- (IN-DEV) Multiplayer player position panel colors for each position, an option to hide the first place animation, and an option for the static panel to use a static color.
+- Multiplayer player position panel colors for each position, an option to hide the first place animation, and an option for the static panel to use a static color.
 - And so much more!

 ## Screenshots: